leveste/EternalBasher/readme.md

 Tool to load mods into Doom Eternal's .resources files, rewritten on C++ for Linux.

+**EternalModManager**

+Mod manager GUI for DOOM Eternal, built with Electron.

 **EternalPatchManifestLinux**

 Tool that patches the build-manifest.bin file for modding purposes, rewritten in C for Linux.